Home - Electrical equipment

 Men's shirt with long sleeves90 - 2,5 3 3,15 3,6 76

-We will make a calculation using the formula: the amount of material for sewing a product (on average, in size 52-54 for protective clothing, and for size 44-46 for corporate) multiplied by the cost of the material
+We will make a calculation using the formula: the amount of material for sewing a product (on average, for size 52-54 - for protective clothing, and for size 44-46 - for corporate clothing) multiplied by the cost of the material.

-The resulting value is compared with the cost in the online store "Nikol +", specializing in clothing for staff and employees ( https://www.nikolplus.ru)
+The resulting value is compared with the cost in online store"Nikol+", specializing in clothing for staff and employees ( https://www.nikolplus.ru)

 (rub.)